Shuail135/GLaDOS-Voice-Assistance/README.md

 pip install pygame

 ```
-If failed to install, run as adminstrator may help.
+If it fails to install, run as administrator may help.